 A catholic classical school in the willamette valley

-Our principal, Kathleen Carlson, took up her current role after four years as our English and Literature teacher, and she is still teaching in addition to her administrative duties.
+Our principal, Kathleen Carlson, took up her current role of principal in 2017 after four years as our English and Literature teacher.
+She is still teaching in addition to her administrative duties.
 She lives in Salem with her husband and has three grown children.
 She graduated in 1994 from the University of Portland with a BA in English Literature.
 Over the years, she has taught Ancient, Medieval, Modern and US Literature, Medieval and Modern History, Grammar, Composition, Government, and Economics.

 Teacher of Literature

-Our Dean of Students, Leah Brockman, has been with us for seven years.
+Our Dean of Students, Leah Brockman, has been with us for ten years.
 She pairs her responsibilities as dean with her math and sciences teaching.
-Originally from Anaheim, California, Ms. Brockman now resides in the Salem area with her husband and two teenage children.
+Originally from Anaheim, California, Mrs. Brockman now resides in the Salem area with her husband and daughter and has a married son.
 She graduated from the University of California San Diego in 1983 with a BA in Physics.
-She has taught various classes for us over the years including Algebra, Geometry, Calculus, Astronomy, Biology, Chemistry, and Physics.
-When she is not busy teaching our students, she likes reading books, playing guitar and depending upon our wet Oregonian weather, she also enjoys star-gazing.
+She has taught various classes for us over the years including Algebra, Geometry, Calculus, Astronomy, Biology, Chemistry, Physics, and Spanish.
+When she is not busy teaching our students, she likes reading books, playing guitar, and (depending upon our wet Oregonian weather) she also enjoys star-gazing.
 When asked, she says she enjoys teaching at St. John Bosco because of our small classes, allowing her to provide individual help to those seeking it.
 She also mentions how much she appreciates the supportive community of our families.

 Dean of Students